CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 select * from customers order by surname asc limit 2;
 ```

+### EXERCISE 4: LIMIT

+Using the order by query from earlier, just get the top 5 rows.

 ### LESSON 6: DISTINCT

 Remember the JOIN query from above?
 We're going to do another similar one.